Layer Management

 1. From the SkylineGlobe Server Manager menu, select Layers.
 The Layers page is displayed.

 2. In the Search Results, click the Deleted Items link.
-The Manage Deleted Layers dialog is displayed.
+The Deleted Items page is displayed.

 3. Select all the rows with layers you want to restore, and click Restore.
 The layer is restored to SGS.